fuzzygroup/blog/_posts/2019-08-27-forensic-computing-3-when-docker-breaks-ssh.md

 * Docker is always running so it is a candidate for interfering with stuff
 * Docker has pretty extensive networking facilities
 * Docker modifies existing system stuff like the Routes table
+* Docker can be a furball of complexity because Docker gives you a computer within your computer (virtualization) and that means it is actually an operating system at its core.

 So, technically, Docker could mess with SSH even if it feels absolutely bizarre for this to even be possible.